XRPLF/xrpl-dev-portal/content/references/protocol/transactions/metadata.md

 ---
 html: transaction-metadata.html
 parent: transaction-formats.html
+seo:
-blurb: Transaction metadata describes the outcome of the transaction in detail, regardless of whether the transaction is successful.
+    description: Transaction metadata describes the outcome of the transaction in detail, regardless of whether the transaction is successful.
 labels:
   - Blockchain
 ---